rastersoft/SpecOS/readme.md

      2 bytes: stack point address
      1 byte:  signal bits.
 Every time a task receives a signal, the corresponding signal bit is set here.
-The bit 6 has an special meaning: if it is 0, this task is paused and won't run (even if it receives a signal).
+The bit 6 has an special meaning: if it is 0, this task is fully paused and won't run (even if it receives a signal).
 If it is 1, it can run, depending on bit 6 of the signal mask.
+It is equivalent to SIGSTOP in UNIX.
+The bit 7 also has an special meaning: it is used to implement a round-robin scheme, so it must not be modified in the tasks.
      1 byte:  signal mask.
-This task will be wake up only when it receives a signal which is marked in this mask bit 0: 50Hz signal
+This task will be wake up only when it receives any of the signals enabled in this mask
+              bit 0: 50Hz signal
               bit 1: message received
               bit 2: key pressed
               bit 6: run/wait signal.
-If it is 1, this task will run whenever it can; if it is 0, it will run only if it receives a signal which is enabled in this mask
+If it is 1, this task will run whenever it can; if it is 0, it will run only if it receives one of the signals enabled in this mask
-              bit 7: wait_next_loop.
-This is used to implement Round-Robin 1 byte:  PID for this task.
+     1 byte:  PID for this task.
 Used to identify it and its resources.
      X bytes: task's stack